International tokamak research

 * with ITER-like regimes of plasma operation, scientists had the opportunity to study plasma instabilities such as ELMs (see DIII-D) and develop methods to predict and mitigate these instabilities;

-In 2021, JET kicked off its planned scientific campaign with deuterium-tritium (D-T) plasmas and obtained excellent results (see all information here and here).
+In 2021, JET kicked off a scientific campaign with deuterium-tritium (D-T) plasmas and obtained excellent results (see this article).
 These experiments (the first to use tritium at JET since 2003) were an important "dress rehearsal" in preparation for ITER's operation with tritium.
 After a final campaign in autumn 2023, JET moved to repurposing and decomissioning in 2024.
+Read more about JET here.

-JT-60SA: Thinking ahead to the optimization of fusion power plants
+JT-60SA: thinking ahead to the optimization of fusion power plants

 The Satellite Tokamak Program, JT-60SA, is a major modification of the existing JT-60U tokamak at the Naka Fusion Institute in Japan.
 Part of the Broader Approach Agreement signed between Japan and Euratom (and implemented by QST Japan and the European Domestic Agency for ITER), it is designed to support the operation of ITER and to investigate how best to optimize the design and operation of fusion power plants built after ITER.